2gis/on-premise-helm-charts/Breaking-Changes.md

 - `api.attractor_url`, `cron.edges_url_template` and `cron.edge_attributes_url_template` are deprecated.
 Set `naviBackHost` and `naviCastleHost` with `api.attractorUri`, `cron.edgeAttributesUriTemplate` and `cron.maxAttributesFetcherRps` instead
 - New values required `naviBackHost`, `naviCastleHost`

+### citylens
+- `worker.reporterProTracks.replicas` replaced with `worker.reporterProTracks.enabled`.
+One replica will be deployed if enabled.

 ## [1.20.0]

 ### navi-router